BlackJack Academy

 BlackJack Academy is a 1988 video game published by MicroIllusions.

 Gameplay

-BlackJack Academy is a game in which the player learns by playing blackjack in a casino environment.
+BlackJack Academy is a game in which the player learns how to play blackjack through a simulation in a casino environment.

 Reception

 Roy Wagner reviewed the game for Computer Gaming World, and stated that "This program is a good example of software that can be used for recreational fun, serious study, and possibly financial profit (or loss).
 The graphics and sound are at a quality level.
 The user interface is excellent.
 If you like playing blackjack or want to learn more about the game, this program is for you."